SimracerCoin/cartesi-testing/README.md

 ### Cartesi Playground

-Go to the parent folder and use the cartesi/playground Docker image, making sure to map the current directory:
+Clone this project and use the cartesi/playground Docker image, making sure to map the current directory:

 ```
 docker run -it --rm \